The Complete Guide to Diminished Value

 What is a Diminished Value Claim?

-Individuals file a diminished value claim with their insurance company in order to request compensation for the difference between the car value before the accident and after the car was repaired due to an accident.
+Individuals file a diminished value claim with an insurance company in order to request compensation for the difference between the car’s value before the accident and after the car was repaired.
 For some individuals, a diminished value claim can mean thousands of dollars back from their insurance company.

 How to Qualify for a Diminished Value Claim